fullofcaffeine/EspressoBar/README.md

 EspressoBar transforms pinned org-mode headlines into an always-ready tray application.
 Think of it as your **working memory** - a curated view of your current focus that persists across Emacs sessions and stays accessible from anywhere on your system.

-EspressoBar also "guide-coded" with Cursor / Sonnet 4 from scratch.
-Minor manual edits here and there from me.
-It's still a WIP.
+It's alpha quality and still a WIP.
+There will be bugs and UX issues.
+Use at your own risk.

 ![Showcase](./resources/showcase.png)